 Heimdall is the watchman of the gods and guards Bifrost, the only entrance to Asgard, the realm of the gods.
 It is Heimdall's duty to prevent the giants from forcing their way into Asgard.
 He requires less sleep than a bird and can see a hundred miles around him, by night as well as by day.
 His hearing is so acute that no sound escapes him, it is said that he can even hear the sound of the grass growing.

 We are challenged to expand our thinking and awareness beyond our beliefs, denial and judgements.
 To be honest and authentic with ourselves, to rely on our own experiences and to recognise that we are much more than we think we are, so that we can become our full potential and face our destiny.

 Tyr's Aett Module

 Tyr is the god of war and courage, and the lawgiver of the gods.
 He sacrifices his hand so that the evil giant wolf Fenrir can be bound.
-He is concerned in all matters of courage, justice, fair play, and right action and represents victory, protection, cosmic order and justice (dharma).
+He is concerned in all matters of courage, justice, fair play, and right action and represents victory, protection, cosmic order (dharma) and justice.